seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 The name, and all the additions to a king;
 The sway, revenue, execution of the rest,
 Beloved sons, be yours: which to confirm,
-This coronet part betwixt you.
+This coronet part betwixt you. /
 *\[Giving the crown]*

 **KENT**
-Royal Lear,
+/ Royal Lear,
-Whom I have ever honour'd as my king,
+Whom I have ever honor'd as my king,
 As my great patron thought on in my prayers,--

 **KING LEAR**